 All students who meet University admission requirements may be admitted to the College of Education with a specific departmental major.
 Students may advance to the teacher education certification program when they have completed a minimum of 30 semester hours.
 A total of 160 students will be admitted on two admission dates: March 1 and October 1.
-Completed applications must be submitted by the 20th of February and September to 135 Wham Building.
-A student is eligible to make formal application for consideration for acceptance to the teacher education program when the following criteria are met:
+Completed applications must be submitted, by February 20th or September 20th, to 135 Wham Building.
+A student is eligible to apply for acceptance to the teacher education program when the following criteria are met:

 - 1. A minimum of 30 semester hours of completed work; - 2.
-An overall grade-point average of at least 2.5 (4.0=A); - 3.
-Completion of GED 101 and GED 102 with a grade of C or better; - 4.
+An overall grade-point average of at least 2.5 (4.0=A) in all college work; - 3.
+Completion of ENGL 101 and ENGL 102 with a grade of C or better; - 4.
 Three letters of recommendation from college or university faculty; - 5.
-An ACT of 18.
+An ACT composite score of 18 or higher.